mnespor/vscode-color-identifiers-mode/README.md

 * `colorIdentifiersMode.manualColors`: The list of colors used in the manual palette mode.
 * `colorIdentifiersMode.ignoredLanguages`: Don't colorize files in these languages.
 * `colorIdentifiersMode.method`: Sequential or hash.
 Sequential mode assigns colors to identifiers in the order the identifiers appear in the file.
 Hash mode uses the variable's name to decide its color.
+* `colorIdentifiersMode.ignoredFileSize": Ignore files greater than this size in bytes.